 “Some freelance writers find this diversity confronting.
 They prefer the set structure they’ve been used to: write 1000 words, get paid for 1000 words.
 But when you have a variety of different revenue streams available, you can put together a portfolio of jobs – some will inspire you more than others.
 Some will pay more handsomely than others.”

 About Allison Tait and Valerie Khoo

 Allison Tait is a multi-genre writer with a background as a feature writer.
 However, she has also written non-fiction and fiction books.
-Her latest book The Mapmaker Chronicles: Race to the End of the World (Hachette) has just been announced by Book World as one of the top 10 best books for 2014.
+Her book The Mapmaker Chronicles: Race to the End of the World (Hachette) was named by Book World as one of the top 10 best books.
 Allison is also a presenter at the Australian Writers’ Centre.

 Valerie Khoo is national director of the Australian Writers’ Centre.
 She is a freelance journalist and her latest book is Power Stories: The 8 Stories You MUST Tell to Build an Epic Business (Wiley).
 After writing about small business for Fairfax for seven years, Valerie is now also in demand as a keynote speaker and commentator on entrepreneurship, creativity and personal branding.

 Here is a summary of the main points from their masterclass.